VladimirFokow/VladimirFokow.github.io/README.md

 My name is Vladimir Fokow.

-I am a Ukrainian :flag-ua: bachelor's student at KPI University, studying Information systems and technologies.
+I am a Ukrainian 🇺🇦 bachelor's student at KPI University, studying Information systems and technologies.

 My strong interests are in: AI, Data Science, and Robotics.